OmLandge4722/login_page/README.md

 # login_page
-this is the dome class for git &amp; github class
+this is the dome class for git &amp; github class.